cgeoga/Vecchia.jl/README.md

 more information and see also the [paper](https://arxiv.org/abs/2208.06877) for a lot more information. **If you use this method, please cite this paper**.

+Additionally, the method for this works equally well for **any** perturbation whose covariance matrix admits a fast solve, although ideally also a fast log-determinant.
+The code here just isn't as general as it should be because I haven't needed to think carefully about the more general case in my own research.
+But if you need that functionality, open an issue or poke me in some other way and we can discuss getting you what you need.

 ## Sparse precision matrix and ("reverse") Cholesky factors

 While it will almost always be faster to just evaluated the likelihood with